 Part 2.
 Configure the Network Hardware

-Refer to the NVIDIA SDK Manager resources for setup and installation of ARC-OTA.
+Refer to ASDK resources for setup and installation of the SDK Developer Kit. https://docs.nvidia.com/sdk-manager/install-with-sdkm-aerial/index.html

 Setup the GrandMaster